AllenCellModeling/aicsimageio/README.md

 # Get an AICSImage object
 img = AICSImage("my_file.tiff")
-img.metadata  # returns the metadata object for this image type img.get_channel_names()  # returns a list of string channel names found in the metadata
+img.metadata  # returns the metadata object for this image type img.channel_names  # returns a list of string channel names found in the metadata
 ```

 ### Napari Interactive Viewer